 There were, of course, no answering machines.
 The answering machine was a pencil and a pad.
-If you didn’t reach the person with whom you wanted to speak and no-one answered,
+If you didn’t reach the person with whom you wanted to speak and no-one answered, you called back later.

 And with no caller ID, there was always the possibility you would get pranked.
 It was not uncommon to have a caller ask in an artificially low and adult sounding voice if you had Prince Albert in a can, or if your refrigerator was running.
 If you were slow-witted and answered, "What?" or "Excuse me?", you heard a kid’s laughter and the answer "Well, let him out!", or, "You better catch it!
 It’s running down the street!" before the caller slammed the phone in your ear.

 One of the main uses of the phone, of course, has remained the same since probably not long after it was invented.
 Since the very first angry customer realized it was much easier to use the phone to complain than it was to travel to the cause of the complaint and do it in person, the phone has been the voice of the consumer.

 But everything changes, and the complaint department is no different.